long013/long013.github.io/_pages/about.md

 # 👩‍🏫 Teaching Experience
 **ENR32806: Economic Modelling of Sustainability Challenges (Master level, 6 ECTS)**
-*2023 & 2024 Spring Wageningen University & Research, Wageningen, The Netherlands*
+*2023 & 2024 Spring Wageningen University & Research, Wageningen, the Netherlands*
 - Assisted in teaching ENR32806: Economic Modelling of Sustainability Challenges (Master level, 6 ECTS) with Dr. Xueqin Zhu and Dr. Jack Peerlings
 - Organised tutorials, provided support to master students with modelling and coding inquiries, and completed grading assignments

 **ENR22806: Principles of Climate Change Economics and Policy (Master level, 6 ECTS)**
-*2022 Winter Wageningen University & Research, Wageningen, The Netherlands*
+*2022 Winter Wageningen University & Research, Wageningen, the Netherlands*
 - Assisted in teaching ENR22806: Principles of Climate Change Economics and Policy (Master level, 6 ECTS ) with Dr. Xueqin Zhu and Dr. Ina Möller
 - Provided feedback on literature review papers of master students and completed grading assignments

 # 🪁 Mentoring Experience
 **Co-supervisor of Master Thesis (03/2022-05/2024)**
-*Wageningen University & Research, Wageningen, The Netherlands*
+*Wageningen University & Research, Wageningen, the Netherlands*
 - Co-supervised Jia Zhou with Dr. Xueqin Zhu on the master thesis of "Exploring optimal cover crop management practice in China Loess Plateau by model simulation and mathematical programming”
 - Co-supervised Huangshu Zhao with Dr. Hans-Peter Weikard on the master thesis of "Optimising county-level manure redistribution in Handan, China to balance economic and environmental benefits”
 - Co-supervised Kehan Qiu with Dr. Rolf Groeneveld on the master thesis of "A computable general equilibrium model for evaluating the economic impact of biofuel policy in the Netherlands”

 **Chair of Master Thesis Ring (01/2022-12/2022)**
-*Wageningen University & Research, Wageningen, The Netherlands*
+*Wageningen University & Research, Wageningen, the Netherlands*
 - Organised weekly sessions to help master students improve the clarity and conciseness of their thesis
 - Facilitated constructive peer feedback to enhance the quality of master students' written work